- Eric M. Jackson is an American businessman born in 1976.

 Who is Eric M. Jackson?

 Eric M. Jackson graduated from Stanford University in 1998.
 He graduated with a degree in Economics and graduated with honors.
 Jackson’s first job out of college was working for Arthur Anderson, the now-defunct accounting firm.
-In that capacity, Jackson worked as a financial consultant, where he specifically worked in the Corporate Recovery & Litigation groups.
+In that capacity, Jackson worked as a financial consultant, where specifically worked in the Corporate Recovery & Litigation groups.
 Jackson spent his time specifically working on financial conflict and cash flow modeling.

 - Full Name